 What are the prizes?

-For the 2021 Halibut competition we have two main categories.
+We have two main categories.
 The main prize will be the team event which is £4,000 for the team win.
 This is won by adding the total length of all the Halibut caught over the two days combined.
 Second prize £1,000, is the singles event which is allocated to the single person who catches the longest Halibut of the two day event.
-We have many more prizes from leading tackle suppliers, rods and reel packages, trophies, magazines subscriptions and many more.